phobos/phobos/README.md

 my = MyProducer.new
 my.producer.publish(topic: 'topic', payload: 'message-payload', key: 'partition and message key', headers: { header_1: 'value 1' })
 ```

-Older versions of Phobos provided a `publish` method that accepted positional arguments.
-That version is still supported but it's soon to be deprecated in favour of the keyword arguments version.

 It is also possible to publish several messages at once: